 Painting your ceiling in subtle hues

 If your home is not blessed with cathedral-like proportions that doesn’t mean you have to sit this one out.
-By using lighter shades of gray and soft pastels you can bring warmth to a room without it feeling too enclosed.
+By using lighter shades of grey and soft pastels you can bring warmth to a room without it feeling too enclosed.

 Hannah @theottohouse has cleverly chosen a slightly darker shade of pink on the ceiling which adds drama and warmth whilst still managing to keep the room feeling fresh and open.